The Full Guide on Twitch Emote Sizes & Guidelines

 Twitch Emote List

-If you’re looking for emoji inspiration or to see what emoticons your favorite streamers are using, I would use TwitchEmotes.com.
+If you’re looking for emoji inspiration or to see what emotes your favorite streamers are using, check out TwitchEmotes.com.
 You can use emotes found on the site, but you will need to obtain permission from the emote owner to use for your Twitch channel.

 Twitch Subreddits

-By posting and going through old posts within these subreddits and mega threads, you should be able to find some reputable designers to commission your custom Twitch emotes.
+By searching through subreddits and megathreads, you can find reputable designers to hire to create your custom Twitch emotes.

 Fiverr for Twitch TV

-Another way to get customizable Twitch emojis at an affordable price is to use Fiverr.
-If you’re not the most creative person and would rather have someone else design the graphics for you, then Fiverr is a great place to start.
+Another way to get custom Twitch emotes at an affordable price is to use Fiverr.
+If you’re not super creative and would rather have someone else design emotes for you, then Fiverr is a great place to start.

 Examples of Twitch Emote Ideas